Frequently asked questions about laptops

 Do you recommend I purchase a certain type or brand of laptop?

 Although the choice of what laptop to purchase or lease is yours, we do have recommendations to make.
-Our list of recommended laptop manufacturers are (in alphabetic order) Apple, Dell, IBM, and Toshiba.
+Our list of recommended laptop manufacturers are Apple and Dell.
 This list resulted from evaluations conducted by our staff that considered such factors as price, speed, functionality, reliability, service, industry rankings and feedback from other universities requiring laptops.
 Most importantly, these vendors have been "tried and true" with our students in the DU mobile computing environment.

 Can I bring an Apple/Macintosh laptop?

 Maybe, depending on your area of study.
-Some schools like the Daniels College of Business and the Department of Engineering require PCs (or Macs with virtual machine software), while the School of Art requires Macs.
-If you opt for a Mac, you may need to purchase a Windows emulation program like Virtual PC, Parallels, or Bootcamp if you have to run specialized Windows software.
+Some schools like the Daniels College of Business and the Department of Engineering require Windows only software (PCs), while the School of Art requires Macs.
+If you opt for a Mac, you may need to run specialized Windows software.
 Please see our Minimum Specification recommendations for more information.

 I already have a laptop, however it is 2 years old.
 Do I have to purchase a new computer to meet DU 's minimum specifications?

 No, you do not have to purchase a new computer.
 We will help you get your computer configured; however you may encounter system/software incompatibilities and support issues.
-Your computer must be loaded with Windows XP or above or Mac OS 10.5 or above.
+Your computer must be loaded with Windows 8 or above or Mac OS 10.10 or above.

 What about International versions of Windows?